What is Scoliosis?

-The total cost of your treatment depends on the number of session needed; Our physiotherapists will educate you on all aspects of your treatment to enable your success when outside of the clinic.
+The total cost of your treatment depends on the number of session needed; Our therapists will have an open discussion with you about recommended number of treatments, and you can decide what you need to reach your goals.
 Our rates are as follows:

 What happens in the initial assessment?

 We want to hear your story.
 Your initial assessment will start with an in-depth conversation about you (or your child’s) Scoliosis history, and the journey that you’ve undergone so far.

 Next, Physiotherapists at The Scoliosis Collective will do a physical assessment of your spine to take some baseline measures, explaining the significance of what we’re doing every step of the way.

 Then, we’ll explain our understanding of scoliosis – theories on how it starts, how it progresses, and where physiotherapy fits into the picture.